 November 1 is Day of the Innocents (remembering deceased children) and November 2 is Day of the Dead (remembering adults).

 Where is the BEST place to see Day of the Dead in Mexico?

 This is a contentious subject and everyone has their own opinions.
-Dia de Los Muertos celebrations occur throughout Mexico, in cemeteries and homes throughout the country.
+Dia de Los Muertos celebrations occur throughout Mexico, in cemeteries and homes.

-However, for a tourist who wants to get involved and experience Day of the Dead themselves, Oaxaca, Janitzio and Patzcuaro in Michoacan, Mixquic, and Chiapas have some of the most traditional and anticipated celebrations.
-The Xcaret theme park in Riviera Maya hosts a yearly festival of Life and Death which while probably not the most authentic is very accessible for tourists.
+For a tourist who wants to get involved and experience Day of the Dead themselves: Oaxaca, Janitzio and Patzcuaro in Michoacan, Mixquic, and Chiapas have some of the most traditional and anticipated celebrations.
+The Xcaret theme park in Riviera Maya hosts a yearly festival of Life and Death which, while probably not the most authentic experience, is very accessible for tourists.
 Aguascalientes and Merida also have festivities around the Day of the Dead dates, though slightly different to the other locations’ celebrations and unique to each place.

-I’ve celebrated in Mixquic and highly recommend it!
+I’ve celebrated in Mixquic and Oaxaca, and highly recommend either.

 Can I celebrate Day of the Dead (Dia de Los Muertos) in Mexico City?
 Like I saw in the James Bond movie?

-Contrary to ideas popularized by the James Bond movie, there is not a large scale, traditional Mexico City Day of the Dead celebration.
-(But you can still base yourself in Mexico City and experience an authentic festival at Mixquic Day of the Dead, which I explain here).
+Contrary to ideas popularized by the James Bond movie, there is not a large scale, traditional, historic Mexico City Day of the Dead celebration.
+(But you can still base yourself in Mexico City and experience an “authentic” celebration at Mixquic Day of the Dead, which I explain here).